 A dividend yield effectively reduces the stock price (the option holder forgoes dividends).

-Operationally, the amounts to reducing the stock price by the present value of all the dividends during the life of the option.
-If (q) represents the annual continuous dividend yield on a stock (or stock index), the adjusted Black-Scholes-Merton for a European call option is given by:
+Operationally, this amounts to reducing the stock price by the present value of all the dividends during the life of the option.
+If (q) represents the annual continuous dividend-yield on a stock (or stock index), the adjusted Black-Scholes-Merton for a European call option is given by: